Support Your Students’ Career Goals

 Help Your Student Gain Work Experience

 Internships, volunteering and part-time jobs are great ways for your student to gain the work experience employers expect.
 Our counselors can provide advice and resources to help your student access those opportunities.
-Handshake also lists hundreds of internships and part-time jobs.
+UCR Handshake also lists hundreds of internships and part-time jobs.

 An internship can provide real-world experience tied to your student’s major and allow them to see what it’s like to work in a particular industry.
 To earn academic credit through an internship, your student should contact their academic department directly.